 4. Covering Your Air Conditioner Restricts Airflow

-The bottom line is, it's a whole lot more effective to do a little maintenance for your cooling system than to cover your outdoor AC unit.
+The bottom line is, it’s a lot more effective to do a little maintenance for your cooling system than to cover your outside AC unit.